devolha/console_calculator/README.md

   - Troubleshooting errors

 The project alows to:
- - calculate basic math operations with float and integer numbers from user input;
+ - calculate basic math operations with float and integer numbers from user input
- - show and delete history of operations;
+ - show and delete history of operations
  - handling errors

 ![Screenshot](/screenshot.png)